 Getting a Mortgage Without a Credit Score: My Experience

 You have all heard it before: That you can’t get through life without a credit score.
 Some people will agree that you can pay cash for a car or save up and work your way through college.
 But what about a house?

-It’s a pretty large purchase to save up cash and pay for outright, especially if you live in crazy-expensive housing markets.
+It’s a pretty large purchase to save up cash and pay for outright, especially if you live in a very expensive housing market.
 What if you decide to buy a house but definitely want to go with a mortgage – does this mean you have to have a credit score?